ilayn/harold/docs/tut_convert.rst

 we can get a hint about the methodology from the companion matrix structure.
 For SISO models, the procedure is given elsewhere in most textbooks.
-For the MIMO models, the procedure is a variant of the method given in
+For the MIMO models, the procedure is a variant of the method given in [#f1]_
-W. A. Wolowich, *Linear Multivariable Systems*, Springer, 1974 (Section 4.4).

 The minimality of the resulting model is guaranteed for the SISO and single row/column models.
 If the model has more inputs **and** ouputs than one then